 - Tech Reports

-The California Gold Project comprises 126 hectares within the prolific California-Vetas Gold District, which also contains the multi-million ounce La Bodega and Angostura gold deposits.
+The California Gold Project comprises 126 hectares within the prolific California-Vetas Gold District, which is adjacent to La Bodega and Angostura gold deposits.
 The property is located approximately 55 kilometres northeast of Bucaramanga, which is the capital of the Department of Santander in Colombia.
 Elevation ranges from 2,400 to 2,700 metres above sea level, far below the Paramo boundaries.

 |Hole||From (m)||To (m)||Width (m)||Au (g/t)|